Find out about some of the research going on into radiotherapy treatments for cancer. You can find information about

 You can find detailed information about these treatments on the breast cancer research page.

-In some types of cancer chemotherapy can make the cancer cells more sensitive to radiotherapy and make the treatment work better.
+In some types of cancer, chemotherapy can make the cancer cells more sensitive to radiotherapy and make the treatment work better.
 So doctors are looking at combining chemotherapy and radiotherapy.
-For example, there is a trial looking at giving temozolomide chemotherapy during or after radiotherapy to see if it is better than radiotherapy alone for people with a type of brain tumour called anaplastic glioma.
+For example, there is a trial looking at giving temozolomide chemotherapy during or after radiotherapy.
+This is to see if it is better than radiotherapy alone for people with a type of brain tumour called anaplastic glioma.

 Some studies are trying to find out whether biological therapies can help radiotherapy to work better for other types of cancer.
 The TACTIC trial is looking at a biological therapy called Tarceva (erlotinib) combined with radiotherapy as a treatment for non small cell lung cancer (NSCLC) that has spread to the brain.
 The trial has closed and we are waiting for the results.